DavidLDawes/Book-2-Ships/README.md

 Hull selections go from 1-9 then A-Z, again skipping I and O, so therre are 33 hull sizes.
 I've added a hull size 0 for < 100 tons, not sure if that's useful.

+# Design
+I'm attempting to invert dependencies, kinda.
+Main should pass the detail & box widgets to the different UI oriented bits - one for weapons, one for drives, the hull, staterooms, etc.

+On intializatioon each UI component adds it's settings components (selections available, maybe drive A-Z or number of staterooms) to the passed in settings panel and adds its text output from those settings to the box on it's own line or lines as a text box so it can update and refresh the output as needed.
+Speaking of which it also sets up the onChange methods so that it is notified as needed.

+On the onChanged method call the UI component processes the user selection and updates the UI component's bit of it put into the passed-in box and refreshes the detail UI.

+There's complexity around side effects - go to a bigger engine and the required number of engineers increses so additional staterooms may be required...
 ##Building
 Simple golang executable, just do this from bash or Windows/Mac equivalent: